runtimeverification/deposit-contract-verification/README.md

-# Formal Verification of Ethereum 2.0 Deposit Smart Contract
+# Formal Verification of Ethereum 2.0 Deposit Contract

 This presents the formal verification of the [deposit contract] written in Solidity.